Cnawel/caranchonest/content/en/threatsentryassistant_p1.md

 ---
 ## An advanced threat modeling bot (lets name it ThreatSentry)

-This post will be about Architecting an advanced threat modeling bot with Flask for automated penetration testing of a local network (yey!).
+This post will be about Architecting an advanced threat ACTOR bot with Flask for automated penetration testing of a local network (... try but do, do no not dont try).

 # Lets make a step by step: